Pain Management

 How Does Pain Management Work?

-Pain is our body’s way of letting us know something is wrong.
-It is a common symptom of many illnesses and injuries and is a deterrent for certain behaviors.
+Pain is our body’s way of signaling that something is wrong.
+It is a common symptom of many illnesses and injuries and acts as a deterrent for certain behaviors that might exacerbate the issue.

-However, pain is no longer necessary once we understand the problem.
-If we have a broken arm, we no longer need to feel pain once we receive the proper treatment.
+However, continuous pain becomes unnecessary after we understand the underlying problem.
+For example, if we have a broken arm, we no longer need to feel pain once we receive the proper treatment.

 Pain management helps patients comfortably heal while recovering from injury or illness.